tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/web-use-case-vnc.rst

 This example provides basic steps for setting up a simple multi-tier network application.
 Basic creation steps are provided, along with links to the full explanation for each of the creation steps.
 Refer to the links any time you need more information about completing a step.

 #.
-Working with a system that has the Contrail software installed and provisioned, create a project named **demo** .
+Working with a system that has the Tungsten Fabric software installed and provisioned, create a project named **demo** .

-   For more information; see `Creating Projects in OpenStack for Configuring Tenants in Contrail`_ .
+   For more information; see `Creating Projects in OpenStack for Configuring Tenants in Tungsten Fabric`_ .